HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 as in the <em>Type II </em>error we notice that for <em>p_b = 0.009</em> the <em>Type I </em>error actually increase with the amount of data but this value become more and more unlikely as the data grows.

 It also very interesting to notice how the value of the two type of errors goes down at a completely different rate.
-Overall, with this design, we are more likely to stick with the "<em>button color makes no difference</em>" conclusion.
-When the reality is that button color makes no difference, the tests will stick to reality most of the times (<i>Type I error goes down quickly</i>).
-When the reality is that button color does make a difference, the test does take the risk of saying there is actually no difference between the two (<em>Type II error goes down slowly</em>).
+Overall, with this design, we are more likely to stick with the "<em>button colour makes no difference</em>" conclusion.
+When the reality is that button colour makes no difference, the tests will stick to reality most of the times (<i>Type I error goes down quickly</i>).
+When the reality is that button colour does make a difference, the test does take the risk of saying there is actually no difference between the two (<em>Type II error goes down slowly</em>).

 <h2>Estimate the sample size</h2>
 Before wrapping up let's make a step back and position ourself back in time before we started the experiment.
 How we can estimate for how long we should run our experiment in order to be confident that our results are statistically significant?
 To answer this question you simply need to use the same tools we just saw, from a different perspective.

 First, you need to make an estimate around your current baseline conversion.
 If you use <a href="https://analytics.google.com">google analytics</a> it should be straightforward to know what is the conversion of your checkout page with the green button.

-Second, you need to make a guess on what type of <em>effect size</em> you are willing to detect.
-In our example we would have chosen an effect size of 20% (and incredibly after collecting the numbers being right).
-In various disciplines effect sizes have been standardised to make different experiment comparable.
+Second, you need to make a guess on the <em>effect size</em> you are willing to detect (<em>minimum detectable effect size</em>).
+In our example we would have chosen an effect size of 20%.
+In various disciplines effect sizes have been standardised to make different experiments comparable.
 Most famous effect size measure is <em>Cohen's d </em>[<a href="#footnotes">17</a>] [<a href="#footnotes">18</a>].

 Third, you need to assert what risk you are willing to take on the <em>Type I error</em>, or equivalently, what <em>&alpha;</em> level you are willing to choose for your <em>p-value</em>.<em> </em>This is the value you will refer to at the end of the experiment to make your conclusion.

 Finally, you need to assert what risk you are willing to take on the <em>Type II error</em>, or equivalently, how likely you are willing to say your orange button did not perfomed better when in reality there was an effect (i.e. orange button is better).
 This is equivalent to the <em>power</em>, where you assert how likely you are going to be correct when you conclude that the orange button is better, when it is actually real.

 Mathematically speaking computing the required sample size seems to be a difficult problem in general and I would like to point you to the footnotes for a deeper discussion [<a href="#footnotes">19</a>] [<a href="#footnotes">20</a>].
-Here I will show the approach take from the Engineering statistics handbook [<a href="#footnotes">21</a>].
+Here I will show the approach taken from the Engineering statistics handbook [<a href="#footnotes">21</a>].

 First, we look at the statistics: